 Battleship IOWA has a series of events and tributes planned throughout February to honor Black History month.
 There is no better place in Los Angeles to celebrate and commemorate the impact African Americans have had in the United States Navy and to this country than on the “Battleship of Presidents,” the same ship where Admiral Samuel L. Gravely, the first African American to command a warship, served during his illustrious Naval career.

-On Wednesday, Feb.
-18, the second annual Admiral Samuel L. Gravely Service and Leadership Award will be presented in recognition of African American leaders in Southern California who exemplify the trailblazing, courageous service of the late U.S. Navy Vice Admiral.
+On Thursday Feb.
+18, the third annual Vice Admiral Samuel L. Gravely Leadership & Award will be presented to Noel Massie, president of United Parcel Service (UPS) in Southern California.
+This prestigious award recognizes African American leaders in Southern California area who exemplify the trailblazing, courageous service of the late U.S. Navy Vice Admiral.

 For more info about Black History Month events at Battleship IOWA, visit www.pacificbattleship.com.